Warner’s camera never lies as it foreshadows things to come…

 Later at home, Damien is cycling around his room on his tricycle.
 Meanwhile, Kathy is perched on a table just outside his room, next to a balcony and tending to a plant.
 Mrs Baylock then opens the bedroom door and this leads to a nasty accident.
 As Damien cycles straight into the table, meaning Kathy falls over the balcony…

 Jennings phones him and Robert meets him at his home.
-Jennings shows some eerie shadows on his photographs of the nanny and Father Brennan.
+Jennings shows some eerie shadows in his photographs of the nanny and Father Brennan.
 His photographs show the cause of their deaths, and a photograph of Jennings implies he’s next… and if you want to learn more watch the movie…

 This film was one of those 70s children of the devil films to remember with its sterling cast and a haunting score.
 The score Ave Santini was written by Jerry Goldsmith, who won the film’s only Oscar.
 Gregory Peck was – depending on who you believe – the only one for this paternal role or considered for the role alongside luminaries such as Charlton Heston, William Holden and Dick Van Dyke (!).

 Gregory Peck played his role wonderfully, convincingly and naturally.
 Peck saw this film as more of a psychological thriller than a horror one.
-I do agree with him on this appraisal as it seems the horror in this film builds up slowly and then seen only in the later parts (which weren’t reviewed) where more subtle horror is added.
-The later script showing moments of suspense, action scenes and ending on a cliff hanger all supporting this idea.
+I do agree with him on this appraisal as it seems the horror in this film builds up slowly and then is seen only in the later parts (which weren’t reviewed) where more subtle horror is added.
+The later script showing moments of suspense, action scenes and ending on a cliffhanger all supporting this idea.

 Peck shows this character in many ways.
-Conflict is also seen in Robert Thorne’s character from the start as he ponders on whether to take on this child and on hearing more of the reality his child’s birth on whether he should kill this child.
+Conflict is also seen in Robert Thorne’s character from the start as he ponders on whether to take on this child and on hearing more of the reality of his child’s birth on whether he should kill this child.

 Peck’s performance shows this man as a troubled character.
 He was credible as a man who wanted his wife to be happy in taking on the child.
 Remick and Peck had a lovely sweet flirty romantic chemistry in their opening scenes and this made you believe them as a still madly in love couple.
 This was later supported by a photographic montage and warm family scenes.